 vegaøyan world heritage

-The name Tåvær means "two rams" and is related to the shape of the island.
-The island has had three households and was inhabited until 1985.
-Tåvær previously belonged to Tjøtta municipality and was a trading post for the islands west of Tjøtta - hence the name Vesterøyene, which is still used for this area of Vegaøyan.
-In 1964, Tåvær became part of Vega municipality.
+The name Tåvær means "two weather" and is related to the shape of the island . the island has had three households, and was inhabited until 1985.
+Tåvær formerly belonged to Tjøtta municipality and was a trading post for the islands west of Tjøtta – hence the name Vesterøyene which is still used for this area of Vegaøyan.
+In 1964 Tåvær part of Vega municipality.

-Tåvær was the only trading post in the Western Isles, with yachts that bought fish in Lofoten, a shop and a post office.
-At most, 150 people got their mail to the island.
-On a neighboring island, Buøya, they had rock fish drying.
+Tåvær was the only trading post in the Western Islands with a ferry that bought fish in Lofoten, a shop and a post office.
+At its peak, 150 people received their mail at the island On a neighboring island, Buøya, they had clipfish drying.

 The small trading post is beautifully situated in the bay.
 The farmhouse dates from 1875, while the rest of the building consists of a shop, outbuildings, fireplace, pier and quay.
 In the past, there was also an old large boat shed here.
 The trading post has been beautifully restored with a fireplace, post office and garden.